 Born and raised in Virginia, Molly Anne Bishop graduated from the VCU craft/material studies program in 2012.
 Working mostly in clay, she draws inspiration from lizards, popular sports, and travel.
 After spending 5 months living in a plumber's truck and traveling cross-country, she has an appreciation for all the little creatures across America.
 She is an avid sketch booker.

-She is currently a long-term resident at Red Lodge Clay Center where she is continuing to explore the relationship between two dimensional drawing and ceramic forms, while talking too much about her feelings.
+Molly explores the relationship between two dimensional drawing and ceramic forms, while talking too much about her feelings.
 She has work in the permanent collections of her mom and boyfriend.

 Marissa Neuman —ArtReach

 Marissa Zain Neuman is a visual artist fresh out of The Art Institute of Chicago with a BFA and a prior Bachelors degree in Art History from Loyola University.
 She is thrilled to be the very first ArtReach artist in residence at Lillstreet, and join a team of radical forward thinking folks.
 Her background in art and social justice is what brought her to find ArtReach.
 Her practice balances between collaborating with communities and maintaining a disciplined presence in her studio.
 The work she makes often takes form in ceramics, drawing and painting but her work is best described as interdisciplinary.
 Her process stems from a curiosity in identity politics and collective consciousness.
 Through the creation and staging of objects or compositions her practice seeks to explore and reposition cultural narratives.
 She also loves drinking tea, as long as its not jasmine, and attending potlucks.